nanopb/nanopb/README.md

     python generator/nanopb_generator.py myprotocol.proto  # For source checkout
     generator-bin/nanopb_generator myprotocol.proto        # For binary package

+(Note: For instructions for nanopb-0.3.9.x and older, see the documentation of that particular version [here](https://github.com/nanopb/nanopb/blob/maintenance_0.3/README.md))

 The binary packages for Windows, Linux and Mac OS X should contain all necessary dependencies, including Python, python-protobuf library and protoc.
 If you are using a git checkout or a plain source distribution, you will need to install